 Projected pay-out

-This is how much total revenue you have for all future bookings.
-For example, if you have 5 upcoming bookings worth £1500 in revenue after our fees and channel fees have been deducted then your total projected pay-out would be £1500.
-For more information on how our fees and payments work, you can read this guide.
-The figure for these in the email is converted to GBP.
+For example, if you have 5 upcoming bookings worth £1500 in revenue after our fees and channel fees have been deducted, then your total projected payout would be £1500.
+The figure in the email is converted to GBP.

 Was this article helpful?